-Richard, an old Broadway actor, is the most entertaining character in town.
+Richard, an old Broadway actor, is the most entertaining character in town (Update: since my visit, he became Mayor of Nome but has now sadly deceased).
 We drove the roads around the tundra viewing birds, muskoxen, abandoned railroads, hot springs, and roadhouse bars along the Iditarod.
 In the evening I went to the Board of Trade Saloon, once named one of the most dangerous bars in the world.
 Its motto is “Headquarters for the Sin City”.
 There you could do shots of whatever you wanted, play pool, throw a few games of corn hole, and watch the locals roll in…and sometimes crawl in.
 It was open until 2 or 3 AM…I honestly lost track and had one of the most fun bar nights of my life there.

-After your flight or hike, go check out the town restaurants and night life, you’ll surely run into some characters.
-After all, the Mayor of Talkeetna is a cat…who never seemed to be in his office every time I stopped by.
+After your flight or hike, go check out the town restaurants and nightlife, you’ll surely run into some characters.
+After all, the Mayor of Talkeetna is a cat (update – sadly Stubbs has passed now)…who never seemed to be in his office every time I stopped by.
 And yes, Mayor Stubbs has a Facebook page.

-Personality: For people who love the wild west, and don’t really want to be found.
+McCarthy is for people who love the wild west and don’t really want to be found.

 In 1900 copper was discovered in the area around McCarthy and soon a mining business was created by Kennecott Mining Company.
 Because alcoholic beverages and prostitution were forbidden in the mining ‘company’ town of Kennecott, the town of McCarthy grew a few miles away as an area to provide those in-demand services not available in the company town; namely drinking, gambling, and prostitution.
 McCarthy was modeled after the wild western towns and still has that same personality today.

-The town ‘main street’ was gravel and riddled with pot holes.
-The town housed a hotel (an old boarding house and brothel), small grocery story, and a saloon.
-These establishments were surrounded by very basic cabins, two restaurants, plus a pizza truck across the river which seemed a bit odd – yet for McCarthy it also seemed normal.
+The town’s ‘main street’ was gravel and riddled with potholes.
+The town housed a hotel (an old boarding house and brothel), a small grocery store, and a saloon.
+These establishments were surrounded by very basic cabins, two restaurants, plus a pizza truck across the river which seemed a bit odd – yet for McCarthy, it also seemed normal.
 A shuttle runs around the town taking you back and forth between abandoned Kennicott mines and McCarthy.

 Because it’s surrounded by a huge, remote national park, it’s not easy to get to McCarthy.
 You’ll have to fly in or take a long arduous drive on one of the two gravel roads in the park which are hardly maintained.
 I suggest the flight, it was the best flightseeing I’ve ever done!

-Pick one, or all four of these small towns to explore.
-If you get to any of these towns, don’t expect to see crowds of tourists or any cruise ships.
-However you should expect to really experience the people and landscapes of Alaska.
-These towns were my favorite part of my trip and I’d love to go back and spend more time in all of them.
+Pick one, or all four of these small towns to visit in Alaska.
+If you get to any of these towns, don’t expect to see crowds of tourists or cruise ships.
+However, you should expect to really experience the people and landscapes of Alaska.
+These small towns were my favorite part of my trip and I’d love to go back and spend more time in all of them.